 Almost all patent fees collected by the United States Patent & Trademark Office ("USPTO") have now increased by 15%.
 The fee increase applies to fees for both patent applications and issued patents, such as maintenance fees.
-An application can be "prioritized" by the USPTO by paying a flat fee of \$4800 in addition to other ordinary fees.
+An application can now be "prioritized" by the USPTO by merely paying a flat fee of \$4800 in addition to other ordinary fees.
 Finally, a \$400 fee will be applied to those matters that are not filed electronically with the USPTO.

 One interesting fee-related provision relates to the creation of a "Microentity" designation.
-Currently, patent applicants are either designated large entities or small entities with the later getting a 50% decrease on most USPTO patent fees.
+Currently, patent applicants are either designated large entities or small entities with the latter getting a 50% decrease on most USPTO patent fees.
 The Microentity designation would mean a 75% decrease on most USPTO patent fees and is reserved for institutions of higher education or those small entities with a) four (4) or fewer previously-filed patent applications and b) gross income less than three (3) times the median household income.
-As of this alert, information regarding the Microentity status has been sent out by the USPTO for comment, but has not been implemented yet.
+As of this alert, the Microentity status has not been implemented by the USPTO.